-Anadarko supports and works with agencies to develop sound public policy that promotes appropriate and effective regulations, recognizing that energy is essential to modern life and critical to the success of industrial and developing economies.
-In 2013, Anadarko supported the State of Colorado’s development of the first-of-its-kind air regulations to reduce methane leaks.
+Anadarko supports public policy that is based on sound science and works with agencies to assist in the development of appropriate and effective regulations, recognizing that energy is essential to modern life and critical to the success of industrial and developing economies.
+Among these efforts, in 2013, Anadarko supported the State of Colorado’s development of the first-of-its-kind air regulations to reduce methane leaks.

-Anadarko participated in a multi-stakeholder study in partnership with the EDF and other industry representatives published by the University of Texas (UT) in the Proceedings of the National Academy of Sciences reporting on methane emissions from natural gas production sites.
-This study conducted the first documented direct measurements at well completions and found that methane emissions were 97 percent lower than previously estimated by the EPA during this phase of development.
-The results of this study have been published and Anadarko’s percent methane leakage rate from drilling, completion and production are represented in the results of the study compiled with those of the other participating companies.
+Recognizing technology is key to reducing methane emissions and ensuring every molecule is captured and moved into the sales line, Anadarko has participated in two multi-stakeholder studies on methane emissions from natural gas production sites in partnership with the Environmental Defense Fund (EDF) and other industry representatives directed by the University of Texas (UT).
+The initial study, published in the Proceedings of the National Academy of Sciences in 2013, conducted the first documented direct measurements at well completions and found that methane emissions were 97 percent lower than previously estimated by the EPA during this phase of development.
+The second study, published in Articles in Environmental Science & Technology in 2014, conducted additional direct-source measurements of liquids unloading events and pneumatic controllers, finding that a small sub-set of sources account for the majority of methane emissions.
+The published results of these studies provide estimated methane leakage rates across the natural gas production emissions life-cycle.
+Anadarko’s percent methane leakage rate from drilling, completion and production is represented in these rates compiled with those of the other participating companies.

 Anadarko continues to work with EDF and other industry partners in the Methane Detectors Challenge aimed at identifying next-generation technologies that will help better monitor methane emissions from oil and natural gas operations.
 This collaboration attracted 20 proposals from companies and university research teams, from which five innovations have been selected to move forward.
 We look forward to testing these promising technologies in the field and using these innovations and others to improve our operational performance and further control and reduce our emissions.